indiesquidge/idiomatic-redux/README.md

 components or your tests (if you use *selectors* and *reducers* together in your tests).

+When handling promise errors, it is usually best practice to use `catch` in the promise chain.
+The downside of this approach is if one of your reducers or subscribe components throws while handling an action, you'll get into the `catch` block and display an internal error message to the user.
+To avoid this, it is recommended that you don't use `catch` in this scenario and just pass the second argument so it catches only the errors from the underlying API promise.

 ### Recommended Component Architecture:

 Components do not need to know *how* a change will take place, all they know is